 This Coupling can be used for heavy-duty & medium speeds.
 The advantages of this Coupling are that there is no need to change the position of the shaft for Coupling or assembling.

 Application of Couplings:

-Here, the different Applications of couplings are as follows
+Here, the different Applications of couplings, or shaft couplers, are as follows

 - Sleeve and Muff Coupling Line shafts in power transmission.

 - Clamp or split-muff or compression coupling line shaft in power transmission.

 - Flange coupling for alignment accuracy, e.g., Marine.